jeremy-rico/DETR_finetune/README.md

 # DETR Finetuning

-This script creates a custom COCO dataset of two classes and fintunes the DETR model on them.
+This script creates a custom COCO dataset of two classes and finetunes the DETR model on them.

 It also instruments the code to create a per class f1 score for inference images.

+For an example run of all functionality, see finetune.ipynb.

-To run
+To run:

 ```shell
 python3 -m venv DETR